microsoft/microcode/docs/manual.md

 ## Acknowledgments

+-   Microsoft Garage for kick starting this project during the 2022 Microsoft Hackathon.
 -   [@loretod101](https://twitter.com/loretod101) on advising on accessibility features, including switch access support.
 -   [@BillSeiver](https://twitter.com/BillSiever) on feedback for tiles, including the `page start` tile
--   Microsoft Garage for kick starting this project during the 2022 Microsoft Hackathon.
+-   [@eliseli\_](https://twitter.com/eliseli_) for the Spanish translation

 ## Contributing